Phil Goff and John Tamihere go head-to-head in NZ Herald-Newstalk ZB live stream debate

 Leading Auckland mayoral contenders Phil Goff and John Tamihere will square off in a live studio debate tonight.

-The event will be livestreamed from 7pm at nzherald.co.nz and newstalkzb.co.nz, with a live broadcast also available on iHeartRadio.
+The event will be livestreamed from 7pm at nzherald.co.nz and also on iHeartRadio.

 Audiences from around New Zealand are invited to take part in the Auckland election special by sending in questions via email to mayoraldebate@nzme.co.nz.